AmpersandTarski/documentation/installation/installing_and_running_a_prototype_website.md

 #Installing and running a prototype

-In order to deploy and run prototypes, you must have installed a web server (e.g. Apache) that can run PHP7 (ok, most stuff works with PHP 5.6 or higher), and a (My)SQL database server (MySQL version 5.6 or above.
+In order to deploy and run a prototype that you generated, you must have installed a web server (e.g. Apache) that can run PHP (preferrably version 7, but it works with PHP 5.6 or higher), and a (My)SQL database server (MySQL version 5.6 or above.
 MariaDB will do too).
 You can organize this by yourself, or read on and follow the instructions.

 ## Using Xampp
 This section is primarily intended to serve those that want a quick and hasslefree installation.
 To do this, we use [XAMPP](https://www.apachefriends.org/index.html), as follows